ataylor89/rsa/README.md

-Decode | To turn code into intelligible data (e.g. decoding a text file means turning numeric data into text) Deserialize | Reconstruct an object from a series of bytes Encode | To turn intelligible data into code (e.g. character encoding means turning characters into code points) Filter | A device that separates something into two categories (what gets filtered in and what gets filtered out) Key table | A database of keys; a dictionary of keys Mod/modulo | A binary operation that takes two operands a and b and returns the remainder when a is divided by b Parser | A parser breaks a word, sentence, or file into parts; a parser breaks a whole into parts; etymology: Latin "pars, partis" which means part or parts
+Decode | To turn code into intelligible data (e.g. decoding a text file means turning numeric data into text) Deserialize | Reconstruct an object from a series of bytes Encode | To turn intelligible data into code (e.g. character encoding means turning characters into code points) Filter | A device that separates an input stream into two categories (what gets filtered in and what gets filtered out) Key table | A database of keys; a dictionary of keys Mod/modulo | A binary operation that takes two operands a and b and returns the remainder when a is divided by b Parser | A parser breaks a word, sentence, or file into parts; a parser breaks a whole into parts; etymology: Latin "pars, partis" which means part or parts